Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 — #Statcast (@statcast) June 21, 2017

-And this is the look when Miguel Sano crushed an inside fastball on to the grass in center field:
+And this is the look when Miguel Sano crushed an inside fastball onto the grass in center field:

 Sanó diggity, Sanó doubt. https://t.co/8cwqbcEAfa #SanoInMiami https://t.co/BK7V6UDZUe #MNTwins #ICYMI pic.twitter.com/KFx1J0DJdJ